TABLE-Japanese investors bought foreign bonds last week

-TOKYO, Nov 25 Japanese investors bought a net 1 trillion yen ($12.97 billion) of foreign bonds last week, capital flows data from Japan's Ministry of Finance showed on Friday.
+TOKYO, July 20 Japanese investors bought a large amount of foreign bonds last week, while foreign investors were a net seller of Japanese stocks for three weeks in a row, capital flows data from Japan's Ministry of Finance showed on Friday.

 Details of net investments were as follows (in billion yen).